How to Price Custom T-Shirts Without Guessing — A Practical Margin Guide for Small Brands, Print Shops, and Resellers

 This article explains how to price custom T-shirts in a practical, realistic way without relying on guesswork or copying random competitors.
 It breaks pricing into understandable parts: blank garment cost, decoration method, labor, packaging, setup work, and margin goals.
 It also explains why custom T-shirt pricing changes depending on order size, garment quality, and customer type.
 The guide is written for small brands, print shops, resellers, and boutique-style buyers who want a repeatable system they can actually use.
 It also connects naturally with ApparelLots’ current site direction, which already emphasizes stock lots, pricing strategy, and basics-led sourcing content.
 The main goal is simple: help buyers stop underpricing easy products that quietly eat profit, and start building a pricing structure they can use confidently on future orders.

-For Small brand owner, custom apparel seller, boutique operator, print shop buyer, or reseller comparing blank tee costs and custom pricing logic.
+Buyer Type: Small brand owner, custom apparel seller, boutique operator, print shop buyer, or reseller comparing blank tee costs and custom pricing logic.

 Home All Apparel Collection ApparelLots Journal